Subhodip1307/Love-Birds/README.md

 ## Overview

-"Love Birds" is a Python-based project using FastAPI that allows you to grab the target's location and take a picture using their front camera just by sending them a link.
+"Love Birds" is a Python-based project using FastAPI that allows you to grab the target's location, target device info and take a picture using their front camera just by sending them a link.
 It serves as a learning tool for understanding web APIs, Python, and networking, cyber awareness.

 ## Features
 - Provide information about target device.